Trendy or Lazy? The Decline

 TinyBrands | 13.06.24

-Have you generally noticed that everything is starting to look the same?
+Have you generally noticed that a lot of everything is starting to look the same?
 Have you ever walked into a new café and felt like you’ve been there before?
 Do people feel like they all dress alike?

 This raises the question: why are we taking the easy way out?